 Pablo Picasso Game

-Are you looking for a fun way to supplement your art history lessons?
+Are you looking for a fun way Hispanic Heritage Month art project?
 Going to be absent and need last minute art sub plans?
 Fill up your sub tub with low-prep art lessons like this Pablo Picasso game that excites students.
 Teach your students about modern art, Cubism, and complementary colors.

 Are you trying to foster more independence in your art room?
 This Pablo Picasso game makes for the best and most productive early finisher activity for your students.
 You can set up a choice-based art center where students select an activity amongst different ones.
 Print out the game board and directions back to back, put them in a labeled folders, and let them pick what they’d like to create.
 This is similar to a directed drawing activity in which students are guided through the art process.